How to find a work based learning experience

 5. Follow up with a thank-you email as soon as you meet someone or secure an opportunity.
-If you apply for a workplace experience, but aren’t successful, ask for feedback.
+If you apply for a work based learning, but aren’t successful, ask for feedback.
 Always express gratitude for the opportunity to apply and try to incorporate any comments or suggestions into future applications.
 The worst thing they can say is ‘no’ - and then you can move on to find something else.
 If unsuccessful, you can review your approach and seek support from CDES or your faculty.

 6. Make an impression.
 If you are successful, make sure you find out as much information as possible about where to go and what to do: ask who you will report to and where you need to go on the first day, for example.
 Remember, always go the extra mile.
 Don’t be nervous: most people have been in your shoes before and want to help!

 Still looking for a work based learning experience?
 You can also think about: